gwannon/ideasRoleras/Bandageless/04Jackals.md

 As for when they will come out, really, whenever you want.
 Perhaps they will be the first thing you see when you leave their sarcophagus, or perhaps they will suddenly emerge from the shadows and stand between your mummies and the freedom that is the museum's main entrance.

-If you're going to introduce jackals, you must introduce them gradually.
+If you are going to introduce jackals, you must introduce them gradually.
 Perhaps fiery eyes staring at you from the room you just left.
 Perhaps claws on a statue or tapestry from the room you just entered.
 To finally see them in all their terrible splendor standing between you and freedom.

 ### Jackal Powers and Abilities